raktim-mondol/hist2RNA/DOCUMENTATION.md

 ### Q: Can I use hist2RNA with other imaging modalities, like MRI or CT scans?

 A: While hist2RNA is designed for histopathology images, it is possible to adapt the model for other imaging modalities.
 You would need to preprocess the data to ensure compatibility with the model and make any necessary adjustments to the model architecture.

+## Troubleshooting
+If you still encounter any issues while using hist2RNA, please refer to the README.md file, check the existing issues, or create a new issue with a detailed description of the problem.

 ## References